-CPJ's annual award and benefit dinner will take place on Tuesday, November 24, 2015, in New York City.
+CPJ's annual International Press Freedom Awards and benefit dinner honored courageous journalists from around the world on November 24, 2015, in New York City.

 Cándido Figueredo Ruíz, a Paraguayan journalist who faces death threats and has lived under 24-hour police protection for the past two decades because of his reporting on drug smuggling on the Brazil-Paraguay border.